sdroadie/sdroadie.github.io/about.md

 ---

 Hey there!
 My name's Jeremy.
 I'm a software developer from Baltimore.
-I'm just about to graduate from UMBC with a B.S. in Computer Science.
+I recently graduated from the University Of Maryland, Baltimore County (UMBC) with a B.S. in Computer Science.
 I love building software, using the best tool for the job.
-Most of my work has been in Python and Ruby, but I'm currently branching out.
+Most of my work has been in Python, Ruby and Javascript, but I'm currently branching out.
 My current interest is Clojure.
 It's so expressive and powerful.

-I'm currently looking for employment in the Baltimore area, preferably in the city.
+I'm also exploring Haskell and OCaml.

+I'm currently a Faculty Research Assistant at UMBC's [Imaging Research Center](http://irc.umbc.edu).
+I work on various web and mobile applications for faculty members as well as outside organizations.
+Check out some of our work!